devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ConvTranspose2d(64, 3, kernel_size=(4, 4), stride=(2, 2))    # 32x32 -> 64x64
 ```

-This progressive upsampling allows the network to build artistic features hierarchically, starting with basic color and texture patterns and gradually adding more complex compositional elements.
+This progressive upsampling allows the network to build artistic features step by step, starting with basic color and texture patterns and gradually adding more complex compositional elements.

 ### 5.3 Discriminator Architecture

-The discriminator serves as a binary classifier that learns to distinguish authentic Monet paintings from generated images:
+The discriminator works as a binary classifier that learns to tell the difference between authentic Monet paintings and generated images:

 ```python
 # Discriminator Architecture (64x64 input)